Erez Marom Photography

 Riisitunturi National Park

 Riisitunturin Kansallispuisto (Riisitunturi means rice-hill in Finnish) is a National park in Posio, Finnish Lapland.
-It was established in 1982 and covers 77 square kilometres (30 sq mi).
+It was established in 1982 and covers 77 square kilometers (30 sq mi).
 The hill has the unique property of having its top right on the tree-line, meaning the trees get smaller and sparser as you climb up, with only few, far-between, very short trees on the top.
 In winter, the high hill is covered with snow (even when lower areas are dry), which turns the park into a frozen wonderland.

 Riisitunturi will most definitely be the highlight of the workshop.
 We will make multiple ascents (about an hour, a bit strenuous but not too bad) and hopefully shoot the snow-laden trees under various conditions.
 On clear days, we can get amazing pink glow and bright sun-burst effects.